home-assistant/home-assistant.io/source/_integrations/hyperion.markdown

 ## Sensors

 A sensor (Visible Priority) provides the effect currently displayed by the Hyperion server for the selected instance.
-Attributes of this sensor allows to obtain more details on the nature of the effect as described in the [Hyperion API](https://docs.hyperion-project.org/en/json/ServerInfo.html#priorities)
+Attributes of this sensor provide more details on the nature of the effect.
+For a detailed description, refer to the [Hyperion API](https://docs.hyperion-project.org/en/json/ServerInfo.html#priorities).

 ## Advanced Entities